nassircassamo/IODMD_SOWFA/README.md

 ## Application
 The Matlab script *Main.m* contained in *KOPMAN_IODMD_1.0* sets the relevant parameters and calls the appropriate functions.

-The script functionalities are further described in *KOPMAN_IODMD_1.0* folder.
+The script functionalities are further described in the *KOPMAN_IODMD_1.0* folder.

 #### Author: Nassir Rodrigues Cassamo: nassir.cassamo@tecnico.ulisboa.pt
 #### October 2020